tonioo/sievelib/README.rst

 ^^^^^^^^^^^^^^^^^

-Currently, the provided parser only supports the functionalities described in the RFC.(ie. there isn't any extensions supported).
+Currently, the provided parser only supports the functionalities described in the RFC.(ie. there isn't any extension supported).
 The only exception concerns section *2.4.2.4.
 Encoding Characters Using "encoded-character"* which is not supported.